 Introducing the Microsoft Cloud Partner Program

-Microsoft is launching its new program in order to better align partners’ go-to-market motions with the way customers buy and in fact the way Microsoft have been categorising and marketing with their own solutions over the last few years.
+Microsoft has launched its new program in order to better align partners’ go-to-market motions with the way customers buy and in fact the way Microsoft have been categorising and marketing with their own solutions over the last few years.
 Its primary aim is to make it much easier for customers to identify partners with the technical capabilities, knowledge and experience they need.

-The new program will be known as the “Microsoft Cloud Partner Program” (MCPP).
+The new program is now known as the “Microsoft Cloud Partner Program” (MCPP).
 The MCPP streamlines the existing 18 competencies into a new model focusing on proficiency in 6 solution areas:

 - Modern Work